 After the completion of the programme, the doctoral degree of Doctor Europaeus is awarded.
 Doctors will be able to:

-- Carry out research activity in the fields of Economics, Economic History, Applied Economics, Sociology, and Applied Statistics, both in academic and non-academic institutions.
+- Carry out research activity in the fields of Economics, Economic History, Applied Economics, Sociology, and Applied Statistics, both in academic and non-academic institutions such as international organizations.

 - Hold leading roles in public and private, national or international, institutions.